Rchristiani/whaleit/README.md

 # Whaleit

 Have a whale of a time with this transform stream.
+Replace any whales with 🐳 in all your text!

 ### Useage